Co-Investing Club: Group Real Estate Investments

 Our diversification strategy also includes many types of properties, from multifamily to mobile home parks, storage to short-term rentals and more.

-We aim for 15-25%+ returns as the average internal rate of return (IRR).
+We aim for 15%+ returns as the average annualized return on equity investments or 10-12% interest on debt investments.
 Some deals pay distributions (cash flow) right away, others take a couple years before the cash flow starts.

 group investing in real estate